 This is an optional item upon purchase.
 You can connect the CPi2 to a windows PC USB port to log data.
 We have a custom cable manufactured for this application.
 If you don't have this cable, you can order it by contacting us via email or phone.
-403-671-4015 or racetech1@telus.net.
+403-671-4015 or racetech7@proton.me, or see www.sdsefi.com for contact information.
 You cannot program the CPi2 via a PC at the present time.

 Logging can capture up to 4 hours of data, RPM, timing, voltages, manifold pressure etc. Also Logging will download all the settings in the CPi2 so you can view and print them.